-- Achieve a common understanding of concepts, thus - Facilitating communication among stakeholders in the life cycle of a software product. - It consists out of processes, activities and tasks: - 44 processes distributed among 7 process groups. - Each process has a defined purpose and outcomes. - Activities and tasks that are required to achieve the expected process outcomes are performed. - It covers the complete software life cycle, starting from its conception until its removal from service. - It can be performed in combination with the ISO/IEC 15288 standard (System life cycle processes).
+- Provides a common framework for software life cycle processes with the purpose of: - Providing a standardization of terms to - Achieve a common understanding of concepts, thus - Facilitating communication among stakeholders in the life cycle of a software product. - It consists of processes, activities and tasks: - 44 processes distributed among 7 process groups. - Each process has a defined purpose and outcomes. - Activities and tasks that are required to achieve the expected process outcomes are performed. - It covers the complete software life cycle, starting from its conception until its removal from service. - It can be performed in combination with the ISO/IEC 15288 standard (System life cycle processes).